Table of content

 Tip: "Check your access data carefully.
 TYPO3 is case-sensitive.
 "For added security, I enable two-factor authentication when available."

-Exploring the TYPO3 Backend Interface
+Exploring the TYPO3 backend interface

 After login you will see the TYPO3 dashboard: